General questions

 Your video consultation will be held online via a video conferencing platform just like Zoom or MS Teams, except you do not need to register or create an account.
 You will be sent a link to it and will be able to access it on your personal computer (PC), laptop, tablet, or smartphone.
 It's super easy.

-You can click the link anytime, but we would advise doing so a few minutes before your appointment is due to check everything is working for you and to get comfortable.
+You can click the link anytime, but we would advise doing so a few minutes before your appointment to check everything is working for you and to get comfortable.

 When you click the link, you enter a virtual ‘waiting room’ where you will be held until the doctor is ready to see you.
 Don’t worry, you may feel like you are all alone, but your doctor will know that you are waiting.